-The bees can travel up to 5 km to forage the flowers in order to collect a little sweet nectar which will become good honey.
-During these long flights, the bees are subject to several dangers.
-Whether it is predation by birds, mammals or other insects, bees always fly while paying close attention to their environment.
-If that was the only risk they faced, they would be fine.
-But it is far from being the case.
-The environment in which we live has greatly endangered the survival of bees.
-The average annual loss of bee colonies in Quebec was around 50% in 2022.
-So what can be done to help the bees?
+Bees can travel up to 5 km to forage for nectar, gathering sweet nectar that will become delicious honey.
+During these long flights, bees are exposed to numerous dangers.
+Whether it's predation by birds, mammals, or other insects, bees always fly with keen awareness of their surroundings.
+If this were the only risk they faced, everything would be fine.
+But that's far from the case.
+The environment in which we live has severely jeopardized the survival of bees.
+The average annual loss of bee colonies in Quebec was approximately 501 per 100,000 in 2022.
+So, what can be done to help the bees?

-Needless to say, bee food comes from flowers, but not all types of flowers are attractive to bees.
-Some flowers are more attractive to them than others because of their smell and color.
-So what flowers can we plant to help them find the nectar and pollen they love so much?
+It goes without saying that bees get their food from flowers, but not all types of flowers attract bees.
+Some flowers attract them more than others because of their scent and color.
+So, which flowers can we plant to help them find the nectar and pollen they love so much?

-Did you know that with a home vegetable garden, you offer a beautiful bouquet of flowers that bees and other pollinating insects are interested in?
-In fact, nearly 80% of what we eat must first have been pollinated by pollinating insects.
-Here are some vegetables and herbs that bees love.
+Did you know that with a home vegetable garden, you're offering a beautiful bouquet of flowers that attracts bees and other pollinating insects?
+In fact, nearly 801% of what we eat must first be pollinated by insects.
+Here are a few vegetables and herbs that bees love.

 And much more!

-What we call weeds are actually an excellent source of nectar for bees.
-For example, towards the end of July, there is a small dip in flowering and the bees have more difficulty finding their food.
-This short period ends with the arrival of the goldenrod which flowers from August to September.
-It is the first plant to appear at this time of year and will flower until mid-September in some cases.
-Unfortunately, it is considered a weed and is often cut or pulled up.
-Let it grow, it will make a nice addition to your flower bed and requires no maintenance.
-Goldenrod and dandelion are two examples of unloved but very important flowers for bees.
+What we call weeds is actually an excellent source of nectar for bees.
+For example, towards the end of July, there's a slight lull in flowering, and bees have more difficulty finding food.
+This short period ends with the arrival of goldenrod, which blooms from August to September.
+It's the first plant to appear at this time of year and will flower until mid-September in some cases.
+Unfortunately, it's considered a weed and is often cut or pulled up.
+Let it grow; it will make a lovely addition to your flower bed and requires no maintenance.
+Goldenrod and dandelions are two examples of flowers that are often disliked but very important for bees.

-Weeds allow bees and other pollinating insects to find an abundant source of food throughout the season and thus allows them to have a healthy and varied diet.
+Weeds allow bees and other pollinating insects to find an abundant food source throughout the season, thus enabling them to have a healthy and varied diet.

 To help the bees, let them grow.